This article applies to:

 In order for E-Prime to communicate via the USB port, it needs to use software that is specific for each device.
 Windows provides this software for any device that is recognized as a Mouse, Keyboard, Human Interface Device, Joystick, or Gamepad.
 PST may also provide this software as drivers for its own devices.
 For other 3rd party devices, software called a .dll file should be provided by the device manufacturer or written by a professional programmer.
 The general writing of a .dll is best done by a professional programmer and is beyond the scope of PST's support for E-Prime.

-The only information and/or support PST can offer is to direct you to the DECLARE statement in E-Basic Help.
-Essentially, you can bring your code into E-Prime by copying and pasting them into the User script of your experiment.
+The only information and/or support PST can offer is to direct you to the Declare statement in the E-Prime Command Reference.
+Essentially, you can bring your code into E-Prime by copying and pasting them into the User Script of your experiment.
 In doing so, you will likely no longer use E-Prime's commands, but will rather use the specific commands you have imported for port communications.

 Such an effort should be placed in the hands of a qualified developer.
 Although it may be possible to integrate a custom DLL in a number of languages (C, BASIC, .NET, PASCAL, DELPHI, asm), it is strongly encouraged to only use C++ and to not use any managed .NET functions or MFC calls in the custom library unless the overhead to do so is warranted.